Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 Prognosis

-- Most individuals improve with early and proper treatment
+- Most individuals improve with early, personalized treatment

 - Maintenance therapy may last 6–12 months or longer